The World Revolves Around Me

 People say shit like, “You don’t know how good you had it ’til you lost it.”
 I don’t know if I knew back then.
 I honestly might have.
 (Certainly at times; in moments, I knew how lucky I was).
 One thing I know absolutely: I DON’T HAVE IT THAT GOOD ANYMORE.
 But I still got something.
 I still got SOME THINGS (people, a bed, whatever) to be grateful for.
 I’m thinking maybe this is one of those times to realize how good I got it before I don’t anymore…

 HOW ‘BOUT THAT?
-A couple months after penning that shit, I got my girlfriend back, a couple months after that, I got a motorcycle – then my own home/apartment – and then fucking lost it all again and was worse off that when I was painting this.
+A couple months after penning that shit, I got my girlfriend back.
+A couple months after that, I got a motorcycle.
+And then my own home/apartment.
+And then I fucking

 Here’s the longest “journal entry” on this painting:

 I’m not sure what’s motivating my behavior.
 I mean, I know I’m codependent.
-I miss her.
+I miss her [Wallis].
 But I’m not doing everything I could to get her back to me.
 Is that what I should be doing?
 I’ve been chasing other girls… “Chasing” is a strong word.
 I’m barely even casting my line out.
 But is it even fair to do that?
-Am I even looking for anyone as more than a temporary substitute until I can have her again?
+Am I even looking for anyone as more than a temporary substitute until I can have [Wallis] again?
 (I don’t like that I’m writing this, knowing it’ll soon be public record; no girl wants to be a placeholder; I’m not doing myself any favors putting this out there).
 Whatever.
 I’m lonely but I miss her.
 I’m lonely because I miss her.
 I miss her because I’m lonely.
 At least one of those is true.
 (Or more true than the others).
 I don’t know which one.
 I absolutely love her.
 But do I need her back because I love her or just because I’m codependent?
 I’m having plenty of fun without her but maybe that’s just because it’s easier to have fun when you’re broke and only one person – not responsible for a second person.
 Or maybe just because I’m going out more.
 Even if I had money right now, I probably wouldn’t go out as much if she were here.
 But part of that is because I’d be more content just being at home with her.
 Content.
 With her.
 That sounds like not a bad thing either.
 But if we’re apart for long enough for her to get over me, which I’m piss-scared of, I need to be (ready to be) over her.
 That’s probably not gonna happen unless I meet someone else.
 A right someone else.
 That doesn’t seem like the worst thing in the world but, in my current state, doesn’t seem super likely.
 Then again, the sale of a painting or two could drastically change my “current state.” …GIRLS AND MONEY.
 [That’s what it always comes down to.]
 I’m no more substantial than mainstream hip hop.
 AWESOME.

 And last but perhaps most significantly, a regurgitation of something I was taught in rehab.